 There are examples of the school year being extended by up to five additional weeks or the school day being extended to 12 hours long.
 This summary focuses on extending core school time and the use of targeted before and after school programmes, particularly to support disadvantaged or low attaining pupils.
 Other approaches to increasing learning time are included in other sections of the Toolkit, such as Homework, Early years intervention and Summer schools.

-Overall, the evidence indicates that, on average, pupils make two additional months' progress per year from extended school time or the targeted use of before and after school programmes.
-There is some evidence that disadvantaged pupils benefit disproportionately, making approximately two and a half months’ additional progress.
-There are also often wider benefits for low-income students in terms of attendance at school, behaviour and relationships with peers.
+The evidence indicates that, on average, pupils make two additional months' progress per year from extended school time and in particular through the targeted use of before and after school programmes.
+There is some evidence that disadvantaged pupils benefit more, making closer to three months’ additional progress.
+There are also often wider benefits for low-income students, such as increased attendance at school, improved behaviour, and better relationships with peers.

 After school programmes that support and encourage children academically while providing stimulating environments and activities are more likely to have an impact on attainment.
 To be successful, any increases in school time should be supported by both parents and staff, and extreme increases (e.g. more than nine hours of schooling per day) do not appear to be as effective.
 The research also indicates that attracting and retaining pupils in before and after school programmes is harder at secondary level than at primary level.

 The evidence is moderately secure.
 Decisions to lengthen the school year or school day are often one component of wider approaches to school reform.
-This makes attributing any learning gains to additional time difficult.
-Gains are not consistent across studies, indicating that additional time may be used ineffectively.
-Discrete or targeted programmes are more likely to have been evaluated robustly, though even here there is substantial variation in impact.
+This makes attributing any learning gains to the additional time itself difficult.
+Gains are not consistent across studies, indicating that additional time alone is not enough — it must be used effectively.
+Discrete or targeted programmes are more likely to have been evaluated robustly than other ways of extending learning time, and even here there is substantial variation in impact.